justin-bala/My-Portfolio/README.md

-# Justin Ralph Bala
-**Chemical Engineering — Polytechnique Montréal**

-Chemical engineering student in the biofabrication / biomanufacturing stream.
-This page presents selected academic projects that reflect my approach to engineering analysis, modeling, and process understanding, with an emphasis on using simulation tools to study real process behavior.

----

-## Projects

----

 ### Plant-Wide Modeling and Analysis of a Sugar Extraction Process

 End-to-end modeling and analysis of an industrial sugar extraction plant, with emphasis on mass and energy balances, steady-state operation, and dynamic behavior of evaporator systems.